nuthanc/angular_course/directives-start/README.md

     * This is still a property but a set method for the property where it executes whenever the value changes
     * This property should have the same name as the Directive or same alias in Input argument
 * Get TemplateRef(what) and viewReference(where should we render) and set viewReference to the template based on condition or clear it

+### Understanding ngSwitch

+* Instead of having multiple ngIf directives, we can have ngSwitch with ngSwitchCase and ngSwitchDefault
+* Check app component's value property for this